felixlheureux/sanctuary-game/README.md

 - Three.js for the 3D engine
 - All contributors
-- The Children of Ukiyo community
+- The Sanctuary Game community

 ## 📞 Support